RefresherTowel/docs/pulse/_scripting_old.md

 # Scripting Reference

 This page documents the public API of Pulse - Signals & Events for GameMaker.

+Note: this page is archived and may not reflect the current Pulse API.
+Use the main [Scripting Reference]({% link pulse/scripting.md %}) for up to date coverage.
+{: .note}

 It is split into: